ajayravindranathan/tlc303/DataPreparation_and_FeatureEngineering_using_sagemaker_datawrangler.md

 Repeat the above steps for vmail_plan column as well.

 b.
 Next add a Custom Pandas transform in order to:
- i. replace the churn values  - True. with 1 and False. with 0 ii.
+ i.
+Replace the churn values  - True. with 1 and False. with 0 ii.
+Replace the '-' in the phone number with '' to make it a number. iii.
 Add 2 columns 'FS_ID' and 'FS_time'.
 These columns are required in order to export the features to the feature store.
  Code block as follows:
  ```
  import time